metaforx/djangocms-rest/docs/reference/languages.rst

 Languages API
 =============

-The Languages API provides endpoints for managing and retrieving language information in django CMS.
+The Languages API provides endpoints for retrieving language information in django CMS.

 Endpoints
 ---------